edonisth/e-reads/README.md

 ## 🙏 Acknowledgements

-- Inspired by the need for better Kindle highlight management
+- Inspired by the need for better book management and the preservation of knowledge.
-- Thanks to all the readers who value knowledge preservation
+- Thanks to all the readers who value literature and its insights.